remi-vieille/remi-vieille/README.md

 <h3 >I am a Junior web developer.
 I like to Code, Innovate and Experiment.
 I am a believer in agile software development and a person who loves to take up new challenges and learn new skills.</h3>

 <h3 >📚 I’m currently learning everything about Frontend and Backend technologies 😅 </h3>
-<h3 >💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.</h3>
+<h3 >💪Future Goals: Learn more technologies - Never stop creating new ideas.</h3>

 <br/>